 Web Hosted images

 Web Hosted images are stored on a publicly facing web server, such as your company's web directory.
-This means that the images are referenced in the email signature itself but are never added to the email as a physical element.
+The images are referenced in the email signature itself but are never added to the email as a physical element.

 - Does not lose quality over time